RedisLabs/redislabs-docs/content/rs/administering/access-control/_index.md

     - Receive alerts for databases - The alerts that are enabled for the selected databases are sent to the user.
 You can either select all databases, or you can select **Customize** and select the individual databases to send alerts for.
-      All databases includes existing and future databases.
+      All databases include existing and future databases.
     - Receive cluster alerts - The alerts that are enabled for the cluster in **settings** > **alerts** are sent to the user.

     {{% expand "How do I select email alerts?" %}}{{< video "/images/rs/add-user-email-alerts.mp4" "Select email alerts" >}}{{% /expand %}}